 - Multiple Use Management Areas: 2:1, when disturbance is greater than 35% of the property.

 These guidelines are instrumental to building a robust open space preserve system in Pima County to ensure that the regional health of the desert is maintained and enhanced.
-The full text of the CLS guidelines can be found in Pima County’s Regional Plan Policy in the Environmental Element section.

 The Coalition successfully works with private property owners to apply Conservation Lands System guidelines to their projects.
-This largely consists of the inclusion of contiguous natural open space on their properties, and occasionally mitigation through the set-aside of other parcels of land.
+This largely consists of the inclusion of contiguous natural open space on their properties, and occasionally mitigation through the off-site set-aside of other parcels of land.